 By now Arnold is older.
 An aspiring photographer ala Scoop Brady.
 The year is 1986 and Different Strokes is in it's farewell season, still appearing on ABC's Saturday night prime time line-up just behind Mr. Belvedere.
 It would proceed ABC's golden age of 1988 with Sledgehammer, Sidekicks and Ohara, but for now we discuss one of the very best episodes in the history of sitcoms.
 For you see Different Strokes was in the phase when ratings were falling and, like nearly all successful programs when this occurs, they were trying to add new characters.
 Family Ties had a baby, The Brady Bunch had Oliver, Roseanne got Darlene a romantic rival, Gimme a Break took it one step further and made Addy a permanent member of the cast, then had her and Nell and Samantha move out to an apartment.
 And Different Strokes had Sam.
 Long before lying to the T-1000 in his punk outfit in the arcade in Terminator 2, Sam was Oliver with red hair and freckles.
 Arnold was his boss, and the difference between Arnold young versus old is the difference between Kirstin Dunst in Spiderman 1 and 2 versus 3.
 He's irritated throughout these episodes and they threatened the ruin what little charm Different Strokes thought it was replenishing with Sam's addition in the first place.
 Except for one very critical episode -- when Sam got kidnapped.

 Like all sit-coms, this episode had an A-story and a B-story with the B one EXTENSIVELY weaker.
-The only reason I caught what happened afterwards was because I saw part 2 first.
 This being a two-part episode, an hour long, meant essentially that the first twenty minutes were going to be dogcrap.
 And they were.
 Arnold's having some stupid fit over some god damn bag of potato chips and just annoyingly lecturing Sam on the nuances of buying the chips.

 Sam goes off to buy the chips.
 And what happens next has stayed with me for more then 20 years.